hoisie/mustache/Readme.md

 To install mustache.go, simply run `goinstall github.com/hoisie/mustache.go`.
 To use it in a program, use `import "github.com/hoisie/mustache.go"`

 ## Usage
-There are only four methods in this package:
+There are four main methods in this package:

     func Render(data string, context ...interface{}) string